 Anyway, there are only a small number of Jazz educators fall into the teacher/player category.
 Each one will have his or her method of teaching.
 Due to the required level of experience, knowledge and teaching skill, you'll usually pay for it, but in the end, finding the right teacher can be the difference between years and years no-progress lessons, or getting on to a path of profound artistic and emotional change.

 This said, one of the first questions that my students ask me is, "How long will it take me to get good."
-Realistically speaking, there is only one honest answer to this question: A lifetime, but like life in general we set goals, live in the moment and work on things ones step at a time.
-The fact is this: This artist who claims to have attained perfect mastery, in reality, may be a master craftsman, but is no longer an artist.
+Realistically speaking, there is only one honest answer to this question: A lifetime, but like life in general we set goals, live in the moment and work on things ones step at a time, and we do experience progress in the moment.

 My initial goals for most students; therefore, are as follows: 1) Get them to the point that Jazz becomes a native language and fundamental part of themselves.
-2) Get them to the point that they become more at ease presenting and sharing their creative message with others.
-3) Get them to the point that they can become self sufficient learners and no longer need teachers such as myself.
+2) Get them to the point that they become more at ease presenting and sharing their creative message with others (meaning that they can start sitting in and playing with other people ASAP.)
+3) Get them to the point that they can become self sufficient learners and no longer need me.